ZohaEmaan01/Python-Codes/README.md

-# Python-Codes
-Simple random python codes.
+Basic python codes for beginners.